-Stomach infection is the leading cause of vomiting in toddlers, and among a plethora of stomach infections, viral gastroenteritis is the most common.
+Stomach infection is the leading cause of vomiting in toddlers, and among a plethora of stomach infections, viral gastroenteritis is the most common (1).

-Viral gastroenteritis is also known as stomach flu and stomach bug.
-The infection causes severe stomach cramps resulting in excruciating pain in the abdominal cavity, which can make the toddler regurgitate the stomach contents and throw up.
+Viral gastroenteritis is also known as the stomach flu or the stomach bug.
+If the infection stems from food, it is considered food poisoning.
+The infection causes severe stomach cramps resulting in excruciating pain in the abdominal cavity, which can lead to regurgitation of the stomach contents.
 It may cause the body temperature to rise, leading to fever with vomiting in toddlers.
 Fever is not always prevalent, though.

-Symptoms: Vomiting could be accompanied by diarrhea, abdominal cramps, nausea, and fever.
-Diarrhea may cause dehydration that could lead to a headache.
+Symptoms: Vomiting could be accompanied by diarrhea, stomach upset, nausea, and fever.
+Diarrhea may cause dehydration and could lead to a headache.

 2. Intestinal infection:

 Your toddler may throw up when his intestines contract an infection.
-There are numerous pathogens, bacteria, and viruses that can infect intestines and vomiting is a symptom of their existence.
-Infections caused by bacteria such as salmonella and staphylococcus cause vomiting and diarrhea (1).
-Your tot may or may not have a fever.
+There are numerous pathogensiXAn organism or a germ responsible for causing diseases , bacteria, and viruses that can infect the intestines and vomiting is a symptom of their presence in the body.
+Infections caused by bacteria, such as salmonellaiXA bacteria that leads to salmonellosis, an infection characterized by fever, stomachache, and diarrhea. and staphylococcusiXA bacteria that is found on the skin normally but has the potential to cause a wide range of minor or severe diseases , cause vomiting and diarrhea (2).
+Your kid may or may not have a fever.

-Symptoms: Symptoms are same as stomach infection viz. vomiting with diarrhea, abdominal cramps, and fever.
+Symptoms: Symptoms are the same as stomach infection viz. vomiting or gagging with diarrhea, upset stomach, abdominal cramps, and fever.

-Appendicitis is rare in infants and occurs in kids and teens of 10 to 20 years of age (2).
-An infected appendix can result in nausea and vomiting in toddlers, accompanied by excruciating pain in the abdomen, loss of appetite and a low fever.
-The infected appendix sends pain impulses throughout the nerves of the abdominal cavity, which cause the stomach muscles to move abnormally causing nausea and vomiting.
+Appendicitis is rare in infants and usually occurs in kids and teens aged between 10 and 20 years (3).
+An infected appendix could result in nausea and vomiting in toddlers, accompanied by excruciating pain in the abdomen, loss of appetite, and a low fever.
+The infected appendix sends pain impulses throughout the nerves of the abdominal cavity, which causes the stomach muscles to move abnormally, causing nausea and vomiting.